dustinpfister/blog_posts/_posts/lodash_zip.md

 This is a post on the \_.zip method in lodash one of the many [array methods in lodash](/2019/02/14/lodash_array/).
 I will be writing about this method, some use case examples with it, as well as many other related topics.
 I assume that you have at least some background with javaScript, and are just currently exploring lodash, what lodash has to offer, and native javaScript alternatives to many of the lodash methods such as lodash zip.
 So in this section I will be going over a few things to be aware of, but will not be getting into the basics of javaScript and html in general.

-### 1.1 - Some background on multi-deferential arrays in javaScript
+### 1.1 - Multidimensional arrays as arrays of arrays in javaScript

 In javaScript I can have an array of arrays, or just a single array that follows a certain formula.